 Symptoms can appear anywhere from 10 minutes to 24 hours after consuming xylitol, so veterinary monitoring is necessary if you think your dog has been poisoned.

-Although foods are the most common culprit of xylitol exposure in canines, there are a few mouth-safe products you should keep away from your dog.
+Although foods are the most common culprit of xylitol exposure in canines, there are other products you should keep away from your dog.

 Many dental products use xylitol because it’s low carb, low calorie, and even kills the harmful bacteria found in your mouth.

 As if you needed another reason to keep your furry friend away from chocolate, it can also contain hidden artificial sweeteners like xylitol.
-Candies don’t always list which sweetener they use, either, so better safe than sorry.
+Candies don’t always list which sweetener they use, either, so it’s better to be safe than sorry.

 This silent killer is the most frequently reported source of xylitol toxicity in dogs.
 It doesn’t take much for a curious canine to root through someone’s handbag for a snack, which means it also doesn’t take much for a dog to get seriously sick if that snack happens to be your pack of gum.

-While the popular brand Crystal Light tends to use aspartame rather than xylitol and therefore isn’t an extreme risk to your dog, many other brands of drink flavoring or powdered electrolytes do contain the dangerous sugar alcohol.
+While the popular brand Crystal Light tends to use aspartame rather than xylitol and therefore isn’t an extreme risk to your dog, many other companies do use the dangerous sugar alcohol for drink-flavoring or in powdered electrolytes.
 Always read the label before you buy!

-This is another ingredient that’s been making headlines as a danger to pets, especially because dogs tend to love peanut butter.
-The good news is that many major brands of peanut butter, such as Skippy and Jif, do not use xylitol in any of their products, but jars with words like “natural sweetener” and “sugar-free” on the label most likely do.
+This ingredient has been making headlines as a danger to pets, especially because dogs tend to love peanut butter.
+The good news is that many major brands of peanut butter, such as Skippy and Jif, do not use xylitol in any of their products, but jars with words like “low sugar” or “sugar-free” on the label most likely do.
 Keep an eye out for that, birch sugar, and xylitol.

-This one might be more of a surprise to pet parents, but many flavored gelatin products are chock-full of artificial sweeteners, including xylitol.
+This one might surprise pet parents, but many flavored gelatin products are chock-full of artificial sweeteners, including xylitol.
 The same can be said for pudding products, too, unfortunately, especially if they’re sugar-free.

-Here’s the catch: Unflavored, unsweetened gelatin is safe (and perhaps even healthy) for your dog.
+Here’s the catch: Unflavored, unsweetened gelatin is safe for your dog.
 It’s 99% protein on its own and can be safely combined with any other canine-friendly ingredients — even food coloring.

-While ice cream may be a more obvious suspect, its cousins yogurt and Greek yogurt can be hiding xylitol as well.
+While ice cream may be a more obvious suspect, its cousins, yogurt and Greek yogurt, can also hide xylitol.
 Watch for label keywords like “nonfat” that don’t directly imply but can include swapping out sugar for xylitol.

 Think twice — or at least read the label — before sharing that last piece of hamburger with your dog.
 Many condiments contain xylitol even if they’re not labeled as “sugar-free,” so you can’t be too careful.